couetilc/react-social-icons/README.md

 - finalize the eslint config, do the pretty stuff, maybe just add prettier so I can skip that tedious stuff, add any missing plugins that are good.
+    - NO SEMICOLONS UNLESS NECESSARY
+    - linting for json files in db/

 - the issue with tests when Typescript is enabled (although even that is unclear to me, the import situation with typescript), has rollup (or something) creating